Covariance estimation under one-bit quantization

-\end{theorem} A remark analogous to Remark~\ref{rem:PSD} can be made in the context of Theorem~\ref{thm:OperatorDitheredMask}: $\M\odot \SIGMADITH_n$ is not positive semidefinite in general and hence it may be preferable in practice to use $P_{\operatorname{PSD}}(\M\odot \SIGMADITH_n)$ as an estimator.
+One can show that the resulting estimator $\SIGMADITH_n$ satisfies \eqref{eqn:OperatorDitheredMask} by making straightforward modifications to the proof of Theorem~\ref{thm:OperatorDitheredMask}.
+For the sake of readability, we will stick to the setting of Theorem~\ref{thm:OperatorDitheredMask} in what follows. \end{remark} In addition to the previous remark, a remark analogous to Remark~\ref{rem:PSD} can be made in the context of Theorem~\ref{thm:OperatorDitheredMask}: $\M\odot \SIGMADITH_n$ is not positive semidefinite in general and hence it may be preferable in practice to use $P_{\operatorname{PSD}}(\M\odot \SIGMADITH_n)$ as an estimator.
 Theorem~\ref{thm:OperatorDitheredMask} immediately yields performance guarantees for this alternative estimator.
-Surprisingly, the error bound \eqref{eqn:OperatorDitheredMask} matches the minimax rate up to logarithmic factors (see Appendix~\ref{sec:Minimax}) and is of the same form (up to different logarithmic factors) as the best known estimate for the masked sample covariance matrix in \eqref{eq:Estimation_Masked}, even though the sample covariance matrix requires direct access to the \sjoerdgreen{``unquantized''} samples $\X^k$.
-Nevertheless, the performance of our estimator based on two-bit samples can be significantly worse than the performance of the sample covariance matrix, as can be seen more clearly in the `unmasked' case (i.e., $\M=\mathbf{1}$).
+Surprisingly, the error bound \eqref{eqn:OperatorDitheredMask} matches the minimax rate up to logarithmic factors \ae{in the unmasked case (i.e., if $\M = \mathbf 1$)}, see the Appendix.
+Moreover, it is of the same shape (up to different logarithmic factors) as the best known estimate for the masked sample covariance matrix in \eqref{eq:Estimation_Masked}, even though the sample covariance matrix requires direct access to the \sjoerdgreen{``unquantized''} samples $\X^k$.
+In certain cases, however, the performance of $\SIGMADITH_n$ can be significantly worse than the performance of the sample covariance matrix.
+This can be seen more clearly in the unmasked case.
 Indeed, in \cite{koltchinskii2017} it was shown that if the samples $\X^k$ are Gaussian, then

 whereas \eqref{eqn:OperatorDitheredMask} yields